sergioreynoso/stats-preview-card/README.md

 </div>
 ```

 I also used both CSS Grids and Flexbox together.
 I used grids to break up the text area of the card from the image area because I wanted to utilized the fractional properties of each column.
-In the design the left column was slightly wider than the right column, in the example below, I used fractional units to get as close as possible to to design.
+In the design the left column was slightly wider than the right column, in the example below, I used percentage and fractional units to get as close as possible to to design.
 Flexbox was used to center the card on the screen.

 ```css
 .card {